Search for low-mass dijet resonances using trigger-level jets with the ATLAS detector in $pp$ collisions at $\sqrt{s}=13$ TeV: ATLAS detector and data sample

 The ATLAS detector~\cite{PERF-2007-01} is a multipurpose detector with a forward-backward symmetric cylindrical geometry and nearly $4\pi$ coverage in solid angle,\footnote{\AtlasCoordFootnote} consisting of tracking detectors, calorimeters and a muon spectrometer.
 In the pseudorapidity region $|\eta| < 3.2$, high-granularity lead and liquid-argon (LAr) electromagnetic sampling calorimeters are used.
 A steel and scintillator hadronic tile calorimeter provides coverage in the range $|\eta| < 1.7$.
 Hadronic calorimetry in the endcap region, $1.5<|\eta|<3.2$, and electromagnetic and hadronic calorimetry in the forward region, $3.1<|\eta|<4.9$, are provided by LAr sampling calorimeters.
 A two-level trigger system is used to select events for offline storage~\cite{TRIG-2016-01}.
 A first-level (L1) trigger based on dedicated hardware identifies jets from $\Delta \eta \times \Delta \phi = 0.2 \times 0.2$ calorimeter segments with a sliding-window algorithm.
 Events passing the L1 trigger are processed by a software-based high-level trigger (HLT).
 The HLT system reconstructs jets using the anti-$k_t$ algorithm~\cite{Cacciari:2008gp,Cacciari:2006} with radius parameter $R = 0.4$.
 The inputs to this algorithm are groups of contiguous calorimeter cells (topological clusters), in which each cell's inclusion is based on the significance of its energy deposit over calorimeter noise~\cite{PERF-2014-07}.
 Jet four-momenta are computed by summing over the four-momenta of the topological clusters that compose the jet, with each cluster pointing to the center of the ATLAS detector and being treated as massless.
 The HLT jet reconstruction uses the same techniques that the ATLAS offline jet reconstruction applies to similar inputs from recorded data events that include the full detector information~\cite{TRIG-2016-01}.

 After execution of the HLT jet algorithm, only \triggerLevel jets with $\pt{}>20$~\GeV\ are stored.
 The stored information includes the four-momentum of each jet and a set of calorimeter variables characterizing the jet~\cite{ATLAS-CONF-2015-029}, such as information about the jet quality and structure.
-The size of these events is less than 0.5\% of the size of full events.
+The average size of these events is less than 0.5\% of the size of full offline events that contain all detector information.
 For this analysis, all events containing at least one L1 jet with $\ET>100$~\GeV\ are selected and recorded, corresponding to a total luminosity of \integLumi{}.
-In a subset of this data, corresponding to \integLumiSmall{}, events containing a L1 jet with $\ET>75$~\GeV\ are also selected.
+Events containing a L1 jet with $\ET>75$~\GeV\ are also selected, in a subset of this data corresponding to \integLumiSmall{} that was collected at the start of the data-taking period.
 Events with at least one L1 jet with $\ET>100$~\GeV\ are therefore included in both datasets.